MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-iotcentral-readme.md

 ---
-title:
+title: Microsoft Azure Iotcentral Management Client Library for Python
 keywords: Azure, python, SDK, API, azure-mgmt-iotcentral, iothub
 author: maggiepint
 ms.author: magpint
 ms.date: 11/11/2021
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
-ms.service: iothub
+ms.service: iot-hub
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure Iotcentral Management Client Library for Python

 This is the Microsoft Azure Iotcentral Management Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

-# Usage
+## Usage

 To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)